Post

 chmod +x ~/bin/zorin-flatpak-auto-update.sh

-Create systemd user timer:
+Create service and timer:

 1